CPUID: EAX=4 and EAX=8000'001Dh: Cache Hierarchy and Topology

+For example, on Intel Crystalwell CPUs, executing CPUID with EAX=4 and ECX=4 will cause the processor to return the following size information for its level-4 cache in EBX and ECX: EBX=03C0F03F and ECX=00001FFF - this should be taken to mean that this cache has a cache line size of 64 bytes (EBX[11:0]+1), has 16 cache lines per tag (EBX[21:12]+1), is 16-way set-associative (EBX[31:22]+1) with 8192 sets (ECX+1), for a total size of 64*16*16*8192=134217728 bytes, or 128 binary megabytes.

-EAX=4 and EAX=Bh: Intel thread/core and cache topology
+EAX=4 and EAX=Bh: Intel Thread/Core and Cache Topology

 These two leaves are used for processor topology (thread, core, package) and cache hierarchy enumeration in Intel multi-core (and hyperthreaded) processors.
 As of 2013 AMD does not use these leaves but has alternate ways of doing the core enumeration.

 Unlike most other CPUID leaves, leaf Bh will return different values in EDX depending on which logical processor the CPUID instruction runs; the value returned in EDX is actually the x2APIC id of the logical processor.
 The x2APIC id space is not continuously mapped to logical processors, however; there can be gaps in the mapping, meaning that some intermediate x2APIC ids don't necessarily correspond to any logical processor.
 Additional information for mapping the x2APIC ids to cores is provided in the other registers.
 Although the leaf Bh has sub-leaves (selected by ECX as described further below), the value returned in EDX is only affected by the logical processor on which the instruction is running but not by the subleaf.

 The processor(s) topology exposed by leaf Bh is a hierarchical one, but with the strange caveat that the order of (logical) levels in this hierarchy doesn't necessarily correspond to the order in the physical hierarchy (SMT/core/package).
 However, every logical level can be queried as an ECX subleaf (of the Bh leaf) for its correspondence to a "level type", which can be either SMT, core, or "invalid".
 The level id space starts at 0 and is continuous, meaning that if a level id is invalid, all higher level ids will also be invalid.
 The level type is returned in bits 15:08 of ECX, while the number of logical processors at the level queried is returned in EBX.
 Finally, the connection between these levels and x2APIC ids is returned in EAX[4:0] as the number of bits that the x2APIC id must be shifted in order to obtain a unique id at the next level.